br0nco640k/Bard-Diva/README.md

 - Wayland support!

+- Song analyzer, to display distribution of notes across each octave from 0 to 8 (3,4 & 5 are octave target 0)

 ### Planned features:

-- Ability to pause songs
+- Ability to pause songs (this will require a substantial rewrite, as Mido does not support this functionality at all)

+- Tempo changes, to play a song faster or slower (this will be addressed in the big rewrite for song pausing)

+- Chord simulation (also requires the big rewrite mentioned above, as Mido makes this nearly impossible to implement)

-- Ability to selectively enable or disable any channel
+- Ability to selectively enable or disable any channel (0 through 15, so the UI could get messy)

-- Network synchronization for multi-box performance (using zeroconf, perhaps)
+- Network synchronization for multi-box performance (using zeroconf, perhaps, may never happen, it's a big job)

-- Visual song analyzer, to display distribution of notes across each octave from 0 to 8

 ### Some notes for Windows 10/11 and macOS: